aal337/ascii-scenery-assembler/README.md

 3. End application:
     - CTRL + C
     - Type "exit tool"
+The app will crash if you do something like opening a nonexistent file or placing a nonexisting sprite.
 ### Features
 Currently, you may want to use something else with more QoL and customisation options.
 Analysing sprites to determine which whitespace fills a shape and which whitespace is outside of a shape to make the latter transparent is the main feature of this tool.
 See also: https://summer.hackclub.com/projects/6906